omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Simple SPA - Update specific text

-- It is quite easy to tap into the benefits of an SPA with your own, simple solution.
+- There are multiple ways to tap into the benefits of an SPA without using a fancy framework.
-- This [simple SPA](../../topics/single-page-apps/simple-spa/solution/index.html) uses JS objects for content in each page:
+- This [simple SPA](../../topics/single-page-apps/simple-spa/solution/index.html) gets data for content in each page from a JS object:

 ```js
 var pages = {